diamkil/screenshots/README.md

 # Screenshots

-A webpage to see your screen shots, similar to prnt.sc
+A webpage to see your screenshots, similar to prnt.sc

 # [Docker](https://github.com/diamkil/Screenshots/pkgs/container/screenshots) (recommended)